City on knife edge: One person stabbed in Auckland every day

 Nearly 240 injuries involved youngsters treated at Starship children's hospital.

-While the figures include violent attacks and "assault by sharp objects", they also cover other causes such as self-harm.
+While the figures include violent attacks and "assault by sharp objects", they also cover other causes such as self-harm and injuries coded in the DHBs' databases as a "stabbing" or a patient being treated after being "stabbed".

 Auckland has been rocked by several horrific stabbings.